fusioncharts/dev_centre_docs/getting-started/plain-javascript/install-using-plain-javascript.md

 * **FusionCharts ES module** - From v3.13.0 we are providing the FusionCharts library as ES (ECMAScript) modules within the `fusioncharts` npm package.
 This package lets you selectively add modules as per your requirement.
 For example - You need to render the **angular gauge**, **pie chart** and the **column chart**.
 The FusionCharts ES module allows you to cherry-pick only these visualizations and use in your application.

-The folders of the module are shown in the table below:
+The folders of the `fusioncharts` npm package are shown in the table below:

 <table>
     <tr>